Introduction to Renewable Energy

 Energy Efficiency

-Energy efficiency measures such as LED light bulbs reduce the need for energy in the first place
+Energy efficiency measures that reduce the need for energy in the first place (e.g., LED light bulbs, insulation, heat pumps, programmable thermostats)

 Semi-Renewable Resources